138 Famous Warren Buffett Quotes. Money & Investing Explained

 “We do not view the company itself as the ultimate owner of our business assets but instead view the company as a conduit through which our shareholders own assets.”

-Berkshire Hathaway is indeed a Fortune 500 company, but the leaders, Buffett included, see it more as an active fund acquiring assets for its shareholder.
+Berkshire Hathaway is a Fortune 500 company, but its leaders, including Buffett, see it more as an active fund acquiring assets for its shareholders.

-“Fortunately, it’s not necessary to evaluate each tree individually to make a rough estimate of Berkshire’s intrinsic business value.
+“Fortunately, it’s not necessary to evaluate each tree individually to estimate Berkshire’s intrinsic business value.
 That’s because our forest contains five “groves” of major importance, each of which can be appraised, with reasonable accuracy, in its entirety.”

-Buffett is intimating that Berkshire has so many individual companies under ownership that it makes more sense to evaluate each subsidiary as a whole rather than focussing on each entity separately.
+Buffett intimates that Berkshire has so many individual companies under ownership that it makes more sense to evaluate each subsidiary rather than focusing on each entity separately.

 “In recent years, the sensible course for us to follow has been clear: Many stocks have offered far more for our money than we could obtain by purchasing businesses in their entirety.”